Welcome to Financial Aid

 When you complete and submit your FAFSA you will receive a confirmation code and an Expected Family Contribution (EFC) from The Department of Education.
 The EFC is used to determine your eligibility for certain federal grants and various types for financial aid.
 The EFC does not represent what you will pay for college but rather what the Department of Education suggests you are able to pay.
 The financial aid office imports records from the Department of Education on a daily basis.

-Awards for the 13-14 aid year will not be available for new students until mid-March and returning students until mid-May.
-When information is available, students will log on to the Student myShip Portal by following the appropriate instructions under the Financial Aid Student Portal Tab on this page to check their Financial Aid requirements, award packages, and accept, reduce or decline aid.
+When information is available (mid to late March), students will log on to the Student myShip Portal by following the appropriate instructions under the Financial Aid Student Portal Tab on this page to check their Financial Aid requirements, award packages, and accept, reduce or decline aid.

-Students who accept any part of their Federal Direct Stafford Loans as part of their aid package and have not previously completed a Master Promissory Note (eMPN) and Entrance Counseling at www.studentloans.gov should complete these requirements as soon as possible in order for your Federal Direct Stafford Loans to disburse timely.
+Students who accept any part of their Federal Direct Loans as part of their aid package and have not previously completed a Master Promissory Note (eMPN) and Entrance Counseling at www.studentloans.gov should complete these requirements as soon as possible in order for your Federal Direct Loans to disburse timely.
 Students are encouraged to complete the FAFSA early to avoid processing delays.
-For additional information, students and parents are encouraged to follow the instructions under the Aid Checklist and Timeline Tab on this page.
+For additional information, students and parents are encouraged to follow the instructions under the Aid Checklist and Timeline.